vanralf/astro-data/README.md

 ## What It Does

 - Sends a request to the NASA Exoplanet Archive API
-- Filters planets with equilibrium temperatures that might support life
+- Filters planets with temperatures that might support life
 - Displays:
   - Name
   - Orbital period